Semen: Appearance and consistency

-Semen is typically translucent with white, grey or even yellowish tint.
+Semen is typically translucent with white, grey or even yellowish tint, with a viscous consistency similar to that of egg whites.
 Blood in the semen can cause a pink or reddish colour, known as hematospermia, and may indicate a medical problem which should be evaluated by a doctor if the symptom persists.

 After ejaculation, the latter part of the ejaculated semen coagulates immediately, forming globules, while the earlier part of the ejaculate typically does not.
 After a period typically ranging from 15 to 30 minutes, prostate-specific antigen present in the semen causes the decoagulation of the seminal coagulum.
 It is postulated that the initial clotting helps keep the semen in the vagina, while liquefaction frees the sperm to make their journey to the ova.

 A 2005 review found that the average reported viscosity of human semen in the literature was 3–7 centipoises (cP), or, equivalently, millipascal-seconds (mPa·s).

 Quality

 Semen quality is a measure of the ability of semen to accomplish fertilization.
 Thus, it is a measure of fertility in a man.
 It is the sperm in the semen that is the fertile component, and therefore semen quality involves both sperm quantity and sperm quality.